-At the Law Offices of Ogle, Elrod & Baril, PLLC, we can help you file an insurance claim for your injuries or make diminished value car insurance claim for your car.
+At OEB Law, PLLC, we can help you file an insurance claim for your injuries or make diminished value car insurance claim for your car.
 Call us today at 865-546-1111 to schedule a free legal consultation with one of our car accident lawyers in Tennessee.

 How Can an Accident Devalue My Car?

 An accident can cause damage to the surface and structure of your car.
 This means your car now has a damage history—even if you have it repaired after the wreck.
 This damage history can lower the resale value in several ways.